Coping with Childhood Trauma: 8 Ways to Overcome Alcohol Addiction and Anxiety with Kori Leigh

 Did Trump Cut the Suicide Hotline?
 What’s Happening With 988

 When you’re in your darkest moment, the last thing you should have to worry about is whether help will be there when you call.
-Yet recent changes to funding for the 988 Suicide & Crisis Lifeline have left many wondering if this life-saving resource still be there when people need it most.
+Yet recent changes to funding for the 988 Suicide & Crisis Lifeline have left many wondering if this life-saving resource will still be there when people need it most.

 What Is the 988 Lifeline?